Assessing Superposition-Targeted Coverage Criteria for Quantum Neural Networks: Coverage Criteria for Quantum Neural Networks

+To characterize how thoroughly a test suite explores the behavior space of a QNN from different perspectives, three coverage criteria are defined, namely $K$-cell State Coverage (KSC), State Corner Coverage (SCC) and Top-$k$ State Coverage (TSC).
+Their differences mainly lie in the granularity of covered units.
+KSC focuses on the coverage over major regions, SCC targets corner regions beyond those major regions, and TSC zooms in on a small set of impactful states.

-Since the probability range of each basis state is continuous as $[0, 1]$, we discretize it into finite intervals for quantification.
-Specifically, for the basis state $s_i$, its major-region range $[l(s_i), u(s_i)]$, derived in Section \ref{sec:profiling}, is divided into $k$ equal cells, denoted as $\mathcal{C}_s=\{c^1_s, c^2_s, \ldots, c^k_s\}$, where $c^i_s$ represents the $i$-th sub-range (cell).
-If $P(s, z) \in c_i^s$, we consider this cell covered by input $z$. $K$-cell State Coverage (KSC) is then defined as the ratio of the number of cells covered by the test suite $\mathcal{D}_{test}$ to the total number of cells:
+$\bullet$ \textbf{$K$-cell State Coverage.} Since the probability range of each basis state is continuous, we discretize it into finite intervals for quantification.
+Specifically, for each basis state $s_i$, its major-region range $[l(s_i), u(s_i)]$ is divided into $k$ equal cells, denoted as $\mathcal{C}_s=\{c^1_s, c^2_s, \ldots, c^k_s\}$, where $c^i_s$ represents the $i$-th sub-range (cell), yielding $k*|S|$ cells in total.
+If $P(s, z) \in c^i_s$, we consider this cell covered by input $z$. $K$-cell State Coverage (KSC) is then defined as the ratio of cells covered by the test suite $\mathcal{D}_{test}$:

-KSC reflects the extent to which the test suite covers major-region cells, offering a measure of how well primary QNN behaviors are tested.
+KSC reflects the extent to which the test suite covers major-region cells, providing a measure of how well primary QNN behaviors are tested.